 - A midday power nap (up to 30 minutes) can improve cognitive performance, increase your alertness and make you feel refreshed.
 (4)

 - Taking regular siestas may prevent obesity.
-One study showed that short-sleepers (who slept less than the seven recommended hours ) saw their risk of obesity decrease 33% with daily 30 minute naps.
+One study showed that short-sleepers (who slept less than the seven recommended hours ) saw their risk of obesity decrease by 33% with daily 30-minute naps.
 (5)

 - Napping it may reduce stress levels.

-Also, to enhance the benefits of napping it is recommended to avoid caffeine after morning hours, to set the alarm to avoid oversleeping, find a comfortable spot to nap, and wear earplugs or an eye mask if possible.
+Suppose you want to get the most out of a nap.
+In that case, you should avoid caffeine after the morning hours, set the alarm to avoid oversleeping, find a comfortable place to nap, and wear earplugs or an eye mask.

-Because of the increasing popularity of napping research, a company named Eachnight was created, which focuses on sleep research.
-Eachnight gives people a clear understanding of how sleep works.
-Its advantages, and helpful tips on enhancing the beneficial effects of napping into everyday life, has launched a request to hire five nap reviewers.
+Because of the increasing popularity of napping research, a company named Each night was created, which focuses on sleep research.
+Each night gives people a clear understanding of how sleep works.
+Its advantages, and helpful tips on enhancing the beneficial effects of napping in everyday life, have launched a request to hire five nap reviewers.

-These nap reviewers will be asked to nap every day for 30 days straight and report on their experience.
-The study is aiming to gather essential data to be later analyzed to evaluate the pros and possible cons of daily napping practice.
+These nap reviewers will be asked to nap every day for 30 days straight and report their experience.
+The study aims to gather essential data to be later analyzed to evaluate the daily napping practice’s pros and possible cons.

-To apply for the nap reviewer position, applicants should be over 18 years old and submit their applications by May 31st 2021 here: https://eachnight.com/sleep-studies/get-paid-to-nap/.
+Applicants should be over 18 years old and submit their applications by May 31st, 2021, to apply for the nap reviewer position: https://eachnight.com/sleep-studies/get-paid-to-nap/.
 The chosen participants will be paid $50 per nap or $1,500 for the whole month.